 The goose was dry-aged and cooked in

-Before dessert, you have the option to do the supplemental cheese course for $15, which also comes with honeycomb from the apiary at Pearl Morissette.
+Before dessert, you have the option to do the supplemental cheese course for $15, which also comes with honeycomb from the apiary that they have at Pearl Morissette winery.

-The type of cheese varies.
-On our dinner, they had the Dorset Drum Cheese which they bought and aged since December 6, 2016, meaning we were eating cheese that was aged exactly 2 years to date!
+The type of cheese varies at The Restaurant at Pearl Morissette.
+On our dinner, had the Dorset Drum Cheese which they bought and aged since December 6, 2016, meaning we were eating cheese that was aged exactly 2 years to date!

 If you love cheese, I highly recommend you to get the cheese course.
 I find you can do one order and share for two people (photo below is one order).

 Now it was time for desserts, starting with the sea buckthorn that acted as a palate cleanser.
 It reminded me of mochi ice cream with the

 Next is the Mille Feuille, a French three-layer pastry.
 You may be familiar with Napolean which is Mille Feuille filled with almond-flavoured paste.
 In this case, it was filled with plums.